wagtail/wagtail/docs/images/using_in_templates.rst

         Fit **within** the given dimensions.

-        The longest edge will be reduced to the equivalent dimension size defined. e.g A portrait image of width 1000, height 2000, treated with the ``max`` dimensions ``1000x500`` (landscape) would result in the image shrunk so the *height* was 500 pixels and the width 250.
+        The longest edge will be reduced to the equivalent dimension size defined.
+For example, a portrait image of width 1000, height 2000, treated with the ``max`` dimensions ``1000x500`` (landscape) would result in the image shrunk so the *height* was 500 pixels and the width 250.

     ``min``
         (takes two dimensions)